-AB 674 (C. Calderon) - CalWORKs: aid payment increase: parental involvement Not heard: two-year bill
+AB 674 (C. Calderon) - CalWORKs: aid payment increase: parental involvement Died; not heard by the Assembly Human Services Committee

-- 1. Provides that a family receiving CalWORKs receive an increase of \$50 per year for each child for whom the parent fully complies with the school parental involvement policy set forth federal law, and at a minimum who participates in back-to-school night, open house and parent-teacher conferences. - 2.
-Requires that verification of parental participation be provided as part of the quarterly report submitted by each CalWORKs family
+- 1. Provided that a family receiving CalWORKs receive an increase of \$50 per year for each child for whom the parent fully complies with the school parental involvement policy set forth federal law, and at a minimum who participates in back-to-school night, open house and parent-teacher conferences. - 2.
+Required that verification of parental participation be provided as part of the quarterly report submitted by each CalWORKs family.

-AB 1062 (Ma) - CalWORKs: work support pilot project Held on the Senate Appropriations Suspense file
+AB 1062 (Ma) - As introduced: CalWORKs: work support pilot project Chapter 653, Statutes of 2008.